owlbarn/owlbarn.github.io/_sources/index.rst.txt

 Credits
 -------------------------------------------------

 Owl is partially based on several open-source projects which contribute a significant amount of original novelty.
 Here is an incomplete list of such projects.
-Please do contact me in case you find any project should be included but missing in the list.
+Please contact me in case you find any project should be included but missing in the list.

 * :doc:`project/acknowledgement` to Owl's contributors.
 * `DiffSharp <http://diffsharp.github.io/DiffSharp/>`_ and `Hype <http://hypelib.github.io/Hype/>`_, by `Atilim Gunes Baydin <http://www.cs.nuim.ie/~gunes/>`_, `Barak A. Pearlmutter <http://www.bcl.hamilton.ie/~barak/>`_, and et al. Code ported to Algodiff and Optimise modules.